-interactive_jobs_can_run
+interactive_jobs_can_roam

 Format <boolean></boolean>

 Default FALSE

 Description By default, interactive jobs run from the login node that they submitted from.
-When set to \mathtt{TRUE} , interactive jobs may run on login nodes other than the one where the jobs were submitted to.
+When TRUE, inter- active jobs may run on login nodes other than the one where the jobs were submitted to.
+See " Installation Notes for Moab and TORQUE for Cray " in the Moab Workload Manager Administrator Guide for more information.